 Traffic Collisions

-In 2018, officers of the Wilkesboro Police Department investigated 534 traffic collisions including two (2) fatal crashes.
+In 2019, officers of the Wilkesboro Police Department investigated 506 traffic collisions including one (1) fatal crashes.
+The fatal crash resulted in a 2nd degree murder charge being brought by the District Attorney's Office.

 Collisions by Area